Causus maculatus: Behavior

-Terrestrial, but is known to climb into low bushes in pursuit of frogs.
-They are relatively slow moving, but can strike quickly, tending to lash rather than to stab.
-Despite its name, this species is known to be active at any time of the day, evening or night, and has sometimes been seen sunning itself.
-They are most active during the rainy season (March–October) when their prey is available, virtually disappearing during the dry season.
+C. maculatus is terrestrial, but is known to climb into low bushes in pursuit of frogs.
+It is a relatively slow moving species of snake, but it can strike quickly, tending to lash rather than to stab.
+Despite its common names including the term "night adder", this species is known to be active at any time of the day, evening or night, and has sometimes been seen sunning itself.
+It is most active during the rainy season (March–October) when its prey is available, virtually disappearing during the dry season.

-Feeding
+Diet

-Feeds mainly on frogs and toads.
+C. maculatus preys predomonately upon frogs and toads.

 Reproduction

-Oviparous.
-Lays 6-20 eggs in February–April, with the hatchlings appearing in May–July.
+C. maculatus is oviparous.
+An adult female may lay a clutch of 6–20 eggs in February–April, with the hatchlings appearing in May–July.

 Venom

-Bites result in mild symptoms that include pain, moderate swelling, local lymphadenitis and mild fever.
-Blistering has not been reported while necrosis is rare and usually secondary.
+Bites from C. maculatus result in mild symptoms that include pain, moderate swelling, local lymphadenitis, and mild fever.
+Blistering has not been reported, while necrosis is rare and usually secondary.
 The symptoms disappear after two to three days and normally without any complications.
 No existing antivenins are known to counteract this venom.

 Taxonomy

-This species was previously considered to be a subspecies of C. rhombeatus.
+This species, C. maculatus, was previously considered to be a subspecies of C. rhombeatus.